An introductory video tutorial (export is SketchUp-specific, but the rest of the tutorial is generic):

 - Page Up/Page Down - change height

-- WSAD keys - walk straight and strafe
+- WSAD keys - walk straight head and sideways

 - Q/E - change height